highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

 - **ROM actions**: `RomStatusSummaryText`, `RomDirectoryTextBox`, `LoadRomsButton`, `DownloadRomsToFilesButton`, `DownloadRomsToMemoryButton`, `ClearRomsButton`
 - **Display**: `MonitorColorComboBox`, `RenderProviderComboBox`, `RenderTargetComboBox`
+- **Audio**: `AudioEnableCheckBox`, `AudioProviderComboBox`, `AudioTargetComboBox`.
+Audio needs *both* a provider and a target selected; a provider alone leaves the host building no audio coordinator, and the machine is then silent with nothing logged to say why.
 - **Input &amp; Joystick**: `KeyboardJoystickEnableCheckBox` — the persisted setting.
 Its live counterpart is `KeyboardJoystickCheckBox` in the sidebar, needed because this dialog only opens while the emulator is stopped.
 Both show the same setting and stay in step; the difference is